 Motorcycles get much better gas mileage than most commuter cars, in fact they get about double the miles per gallon.
 Most street bikes get between 30 and 60 miles per gallon, and that goes for a lot of the older bikes as well.
 I owned an old heavy Yamaha XS850 that got around 45 miles per gallon.

-If you are planning on using this as a commuter vehicle then here’s a cost savings example for you.
+If you are planning on using this as a commuter vehicle, then here’s a cost savings example for you.
 Most people can ride for around 36 weeks out of the year, then the weather puts a damper on things.
 If you drive about 20 miles one way to work every day and ride a motorcycle that gets 45 mpg instead of your car that gets about 25, then you’ll save around $40 per month!
+See my other article here that discusses how you can improve your motorcycle gas mileage.

 Motorcycle Insurance is Inexpensive

 Most people assume that motorcycle insurance is expensive.
 Many first time owners don’t realize how much cheaper motorcycle insurance costs per month as compared to car insurance.
-For motorcycle insurance I pay $17 per month for my 1969 Triumph and I pay $62 per month for my 2006 Jeep Grand Cherokee auto insurance, and each one is worth about $6,000.
+For motorcycle insurance, I paid $21 per month for my 1969 Triumph and I simultaneously paid $62 per month for my 2006 Jeep Grand Cherokee auto insurance, and each one was worth about $6,000.

 Low Maintenance Cost